silicann/blickwerk-boot/README.md

 * deb packages are set to Architecture=all which indicates that they are architecture independent (they are not).
 This is an easy work-around to support cross-compilation on other platforms.

+## Legal

+Linux® is the registered trademark of Linus Torvalds in the U.S. and other countries.